slide/slide.github.io/_posts/2008-12-18-the-nameless-one.md

 </div>

 <div class="separator" style="clear: both; text-align: left;">
-  It&#8217;s a stick (and definitely not as shiny as the one in the photo).
-I&#8217;m using it as a commuter car (~40 miles round trip per day, to and from work).
+  It's a stick (and definitely not as shiny as the one in the photo).
+I'm using it as a commuter car (~40 miles round trip per day, to and from work).
 One of the hubcaps is missing and the front left tire has some issue that I need to get looked at again (yes, I had it looked at a month or so ago).
 </div>

 <div class="separator" style="clear: both; text-align: left;">
 </div>

 <div class="separator" style="clear: both; text-align: left;">
   I refuse to name this car.
-My wife may very well replace &#8220;Lancer&#8221; with &#8220;Judge Reinhold&#8221; or &#8220;Fritz McGovern&#8221; in her mind when we talk about the car.
-I just don&#8217;t know.
-I don&#8217;t know why I refuse to name my car, perhaps I just don&#8217;t get attached to vehicles the way she does.
-I see a car as something to get me from point A to point B. As long as it has A/C (we do live in Arizona after all) I am ok with just about anything (except a New Beetle&#8230;don&#8217;t like those).
+My wife may very well replace "Lancer" with "Judge Reinhold" or "Fritz McGovern" in her mind when we talk about the car.
+I just don't know.
+I don't know why I refuse to name my car, perhaps I just don't get attached to vehicles the way she does.
+I see a car as something to get me from point A to point B. As long as it has A/C (we do live in Arizona after all) I am ok with just about anything (except a New Beetle...don't like those).
 </div>

 <div class="separator" style="clear: both; text-align: left;">
 </div>

 <div class="separator" style="clear: both; text-align: left;">
   Now, on to the car we got when the A/C started going out on <b>The Lasso</b>.
-It&#8217;s a 2008 Honda Odyssey.
+It's a 2008 Honda Odyssey.
 </div>

 <div class="separator" style="clear: both; text-align: left;">